Ni-mie/blog_api/README.md

 The application will be running at http://localhost:5000.

 ### API Documentation
-The Postman collection for API documentation can be found [here] (https://documenter.getpostman.com/view/33001290/2sA3kXF16X).
+The Postman collection for API documentation can be found [here](https://documenter.getpostman.com/view/33001290/2sA3kXF16X).